Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Should Quarter Round Baseboard Trim Be Painted?

-Quarter round, also commonly referred to as base shoe, is the small trim piece that covers the gap where the bottom edge of baseboard meets flooring.
+Quarter round, also commonly referred to as base shoe, is the small trim piece that covers the gap where the bottom edge of a baseboard meets the flooring.

 Painting this little piece of trim is very easy.
 Pre-primed base shoe is the fastest to paint, but stained shoe is easy to paint too with a little prep work.

 Prepping Quarter Round Trim for Paint

 White, paintable caulk is best for trim.
 Always wipe excess caulk off with a damp rag.
 A thin bead of caulk is all that's needed to fill the narrow crack.
 Always allow caulk to fully dry before painting.

 Nail holes in the trim should be filled, too.
 Paintable wood putty is fine, or you can mix a little joint compound with water and dab it over the holes.
 Once the compound dries, lightly sand to get a flush finish.

 To prime... or not to prime?

 Pre-primed quarter round doesn't have to be primed again before it's painted.
 Two coats of durable paint is fine, but if the wood is stained and unpainted, the shoe should be primed.

 Any solvent-based primer is fine for priming stained quarter round trim.
 I always use the product Cover Stain, an oil-based primer that seals stained wood and forms a strong bond with paint.
 Never use latex primer on raw, unpainted, base shoe.
 Oil primer dries harder and seals the surface better to prevent problems.